Debt Relief Solutions in Kingston, Ontario

 Debt Relief – Kingston, Ontario

-With over 20 years in the financial industry, Jackie provides not only knowledge and experience, she has a sincere concern for her clients.
-Clear and straight-forward, she is able to offer her clients real solutions that will enable them to build a brighter financial future for themselves and their families.
-According to Jackie, “There is no better satisfaction than knowing you have helped another person realize their goals”.
+With over 20 years of experience in the financial industry, Jackie provides not only sincere concern for her clients, but she’s a fountain of knowledge.
+In her naturally straightforward communication style, Jackie will clearly explain your options and help you start building a brighter financial future for yourself and your family right now.
+According to Jackie, “There is no better satisfaction than knowing you have helped another person realize their goals.”

 A Consumer Proposal is a legally binding agreement offered by the federal government that significantly reduces the amount of debt you owe to your creditors.
 A consumer proposal is a popular alternative to bankruptcy as it consolidates and reduces the total amount of debt you owe, stops accumulating interest charges, stops wage garnishment, stops legal action, provides relief from collection calls and allows you to keep your assets.